vPeteWalker/gts21/karbon/day-2/day-2.rst

 #.
 Open your bucket in Nutanix Objects via **Prism Central ->** :fa:`bars` **-> Services -> Objects -> Your Object store -> Your bucket**

 #.
-Click on the Performance on the right hand side and you should see the "load" the backup has had on your bucket.
+Click on the Performance on the right-hand side and you should see the "load" the backup has had on your bucket.

    .. figure:: images/51.png